Complaints and Violations

 about submitting a complaint, or following up on a submitted complaint, please contact the Elections Committee Chair

 Below is the relevant section from the Elections Policies and Procedures Packet to complaints and violoations.

 Section XIV: Violations and Complaints Procedures

 - The Elections Committee will evaluate violation severity on a tier system, with three categories impacting ones’ participation in the Election.

-- Minor Violations Stage: Loss of campaigning rights for Twenty-Four (24) to Seventy-Two (72) hours, subject to the Elections Committee decision.
+- Minor Violations Stage: Loss of campaigning rights for Twenty-Four (24) hours, subject to the Elections Committee decision.

 - Moderate Violations Stage: Loss of campaigning rights and removal of all campaign materials.

 - Major Violations Stage: Subject to disqualification by the Elections Committee.